Blendify/blender-manual/trunk/blender_docs/manual/editors/movie_clip_editor/tracking/clip/tools.rst

 -----------------

 *Create Plane Track* operator creates a new plane track.
-4 markers are needed to be selected which will form the four corners of the plane.
+Four markers are needed to be selected which will form the four corners of the plane.

 Solve Panel
 -----------